Special offer for you.

 Autograph collecting can be fun and rewarding for everyone if a few simple precautions are taken.

 Be sure to read this guide and spend some time educating yourself before bidding.
 Ebay does not police sellers very well and as a result forgers are all over eBay.
-Ebay told me it's like they have a garden hose and they have to use it to put out a raging forest fire.
+An eBay Trust & Safety director once told me that stopping forgers on their site is akin to having a garden hose and they have to use it to put out a raging forest fire.

 You cannot simply login to eBay, search for a signed item by your favorite star, buy it and get an authentic item.
 If you do not know who to trust you will buy a forgery.